srnunez/guide-to-git-fork1/docs/basics/index.md

 ### How Does it Work?
 Git works by letting you make changes in a local repository on your computer, and then save or share those changes by pushing them to a remote repository online.

+{: .note }
-> 📘 Understanding the difference between local and remote areas is key to using Git effectively.
+> Understanding the difference between local and remote areas is key to using Git effectively.
 >
 > *Local* refers to everything on your own computer.
 > *Remote* refers to a version of your repository that lives online, often on platforms like GitHub.